 I am no more an "IT Proffessional".
-I have been a Software Engineer for 2 years in Bangalore.
-It was not resonating with my heart’s desires and the value-add was reducing.
-Even though it made me grow well in one area, it decelerated the growth in other areas.
+I have been a Software Engineer for 2 years in

 I have had lots of moments when I hated my job but could not get out then because of so many reasons; fear, lack of clear vision about my life and financial ties being some of them.
 Finally, I overcame all of them and I took the decision that I wanted to take.
 I quit.